lizadaly/utopia-novels/books/arqtiq/book.md

 collection.
 If not, the tax supports it.”

-“I do not believe they know what money is, though certainly they do its equivalent--work.
+“I do not believe they know what money is, though certainly they do its equivalent-work.
 We must find the shops and select some work ourselves.”

 Then, as Saucy mutters to herself, “What a queer